brave/ledger/documentation/Ledger-Practicals.md

 When a client wallet is created,
 BitGo (the Bitcoin Wallet Provider) keeps one keypair, and the client keeps one keypair (both for signing and for recovery purposes).
+The third keypair is generated offline for use with the ledger;
+however,
+the `xprv` value is destroyed, and the ledger is given only the `xpub` value.
+(Independently,
+the BitGo service requires an API key from Brave Software in order to process requests.)

 Among other things,
 this gives Brave Software the ability to check the balance independently from the client, but not make withdrawals.